UNLOCK FREE TRAINING

 All real estate transactions are governed by rules and regulations set forth by the Louisiana Real Estate Commission (LREC) in Baton Rouge.

-There are also two official publications regarding Louisiana's real estate rules and regulations.
-They are the Louisiana Administrative Code (LAC) and the Louisiana Register (Register).
+Two official publications regarding Louisiana's real estate rules and regulations are the Louisiana Administrative Code (LAC) and the Louisiana Register (Register).

-The LAC is published biennially and is current through the compiled date of publication, which may vary by title.
-The Louisiana Real Estate Commission Rules and Regulations are found in Title 46.LXVII: Professional and Occupational Standards
+The LAC is published biennially and is current through the compiled publication date, which may vary by title.
+The Louisiana Real Estate Commission Rules and Regulations are found in Title 46.LXVII: Professional and Occupational Standards.

 The Louisiana Register is published monthly and contains rules and regulations that have been adopted, amended, or repealed after the most current LAC has been published.